 Exposure to cigarette smoke can significantly increase your baby’s risk of dying suddenly and unexpectedly.
 This applies to mothers who smoke during pregnancy and after the birth and also to those smoking around the baby.

-If you smoke during pregnancy, your baby is much more likely to die from SIDS than if you don’t.
+If you smoke during pregnancy, your baby is much more likely to die from SUDI than if you don’t.

 Don’t let anyone smoke in the same room as your baby